 The Oregon Project Management Advisory Board (OPMAB) is a volunteer board promoting professional project and program management as a standard discipline and best business model for state and local government, following the tenets of project and program management as defined by the Project Management Institute (PMI).
 To this end, the board collaborates with DAS to provide information and training, including administration of the state's project management certification program.
 DAS is currently offering training available to all state and local government employees.

 For updates on upcoming training, join our email list

-We currently have vacancies for additional board members for the Oregon Project Management Advisory Board (OPMAB).
+There are currently no vacancies for additional board members for the Oregon Project Management Advisory Board (OPMAB).

 Whats in it for you?

 - Excellent networking opportunities.

 - Strengthen your public speaking and leadership skills.

 - Help Oregon state government with the direction of project, program, and portfolio management for all state employees.

 - Help bring new training opportunities to state employees.

 - Professional Development Units (PDUs) are available for national certifications.